 If you are changing schools, please notify the office as early as possible.
-All chromebooks, textbooks, and library books must be returned to the library and your cafeteria balance must be paid.
+All chromebooks, chargers, textbooks, and library books must be returned to the library.
 Parents will be sent a bill if any materials are not returned.

 Academic Success